mikebranstein/speech-workshop-instructions/src/chapters/chapter3.md

 >
 > An easy mistake to make with your training, test, and real-world data sets is overlapping data (or reusing data from one set in another).
 Imagine that you training a model to answer true/false questions using a series of 10 questions and answers.
 After the model is trained, you use the same 10 questions to evaluate how well the model performs.
 Ideally, it should perform 100%, but you don't know how well it *really* performs because you tested with the training data.
 The only true test is to use other real-world questions, then re-evaluate its performance.

-#### Applying Machine Learning Data Set Concepts to the Custom Speech Service
+#### Applying Machine Learning Data Set Concepts to the Speech to Text Service

 Now that you know about the different types of data, you'll be creating training data sets for acoustic, language, and pronunciation data, then testing acoustic data.

 > **Acoustic, Language, and Pronunciation**
 >
-> Don't worry if you don't know the difference between these 3 types of data the CSS uses, you'll be learning about it next.
+> Don't worry if you don't know the difference between these 3 types of data the STT uses, you'll be learning about it next.

 ### Acoustic Training data sets